Cohen-Macaulayness of absolute integral closures: The geometric result

 \end{definition}

 \begin{remark}[Logarithmic invariants] Any $Y \in \mathcal{P}_X$ has a natural log structure determined by the open subset $Y[1/p] \subset Y$.
-Unless otherwise specified, we shall always interpret all invariants of $Y$, such as the sheaf $\Omega^i_{Y/\overline{V}}$ of differential $i$-forms, in the logarithmic sense; this convention was already observed in Definition~\ref{SSAlt} when we used $\Prism_Y$ to denote the logarithmic prismatic complex of $Y \in \mathcal{P}_X^{ss}$. \end{remark}
+Unless otherwise specified, we shall always interpret all invariants of $Y$, such as the sheaf $\Omega^i_{Y/\overline{V}}$ of differential $i$-forms, in the logarithmic sense; this convention was already observed in Definition~\ref{SSAlt} (3). \end{remark}

 \begin{remark}[Logarithmic vs usual prismatic cohomology] Let $Y \in \mathcal{P}_X^{ss}$.
 Recall that the definition in \cite[2.2.3]{CesnavicusKoshikawa} is

 where $\widehat{Y}_C^{ad}$ denotes the adic generic fibre of the formal completion $\widehat{Y}$ and is equipped with the pro-\'etale topology, the map $\nu:\left(\widehat{Y}_C^{ad}\right)_{proet} \to \widehat{Y}$ is the nearby cycles map, the element $\mu = [\underline{\epsilon}]-1$ is built from a choice of compatible system of $p$-power roots of $1$ as in \cite[\S 3.2]{BMS1}, and the functor $L\eta_\mu$ is the Berthelot-Ogus(-Deligne) decalage functor discussed in \cite[\S 6]{BMS1}.
 In particular, this definition shows that $\Prism_Y$ is manifestly functorial in $Y$ regarded merely as a $\overline{V}$-scheme (rather than as a log scheme) and makes sense for any $Y \in \mathcal{P}_X$.
 For any $Y \in \mathcal{P}_X$, write $\Prism_Y^n$ for the non-logarithmic derived prismatic complex of $\widehat{Y}$ as constructed in \cite[\S 7.2]{BhattScholzePrism}.
 For $Y/\overline{V}$ smooth, we have $\Prism_Y^n \simeq L\eta_\mu R\nu_* A_{\inf,\widehat{Y}_C^{ad}}$ via the comparison with \cite{BMS1} proven in \cite[\S 17]{BhattScholzePrism}, so $\Prism_Y^n \simeq \Prism_Y$ and thus there is no notational clash between Notation~\ref{not:geomCM} (2) and Definition~\ref{SSAlt} (3).
 By left Kan extension from the smooth case, it follows that for any $Y \in \mathcal{P}_X^{ss}$, we have a natural map $\Prism_Y^n \to \Prism_Y$ for any $Y \in \mathcal{P}_X$. \end{remark}